ssherei/Infiltrator/README.md

 License:

-  This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
+  Infiltrator by Saif El-Sherei is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/.

 Disclaimer: